trooker/Vehicle_Module_Freecad/README.md

 ## Install

-This workbench/module is currently only available as in a private GITHUB repositoty.
+This workbench/module is currently only available as a private GITHUB repositoty.
+Please contact the author to obtain a copy.

 This workbench will eventually be available for download via the FreeCAD [Addon Manager].
 It will also be available for manual downloading to the designer's Mod folder in the disigner's local FreeCAD environment.
 See https://www.youtube.com/watch?v=NXN7TOg3kj4  or/and https://www.youtube.com/watch?v=cYevV8zy5sM  for instructional videos on FreeCAD installation and installing workbenches.